 Day 2: By-passing Bristol and Bath we headed northwards towards the Midlands.
 There were several routes we might have taken through Gloucestershire and onward, some more direct that others but there was a huge obstacle in our way, Birmingham, should we go west or east of it?
 (We chose east)

 Day 4: To Weston Park Hospital for the Crooked Spire Classic Tours ‘Tally Ho Classic Run’ which this year started from the hospital and ran around South Yorkshire and North Derbyshire.
 Entrants’ cars left from 11:00am and were also raising funds for Weston Park Cancer Charity.
+As you can see, we were the first car away and received a splendid send off.

 Day 5: Into Scotland!
 Tonight we stayed north of Perth, avoiding Edinburgh (though unfortunately not Falkirk!) and the Forth Road Bridge for a more rural route towards the Cairngorms.